dphfox/Fusion/docs/api-reference/general/errors.md

 **Related to:**
 [`OnEvent`](../../instances/members/onevent)

-This message means you tried to connect to an event on an instance, but the event you specify doesn't exist on the instance.
+You tried to connect to an event on an instance, but the event you specify doesn't exist on the instance.
 </div>

 -----